 How to Get an Import License in Colombia

-Colombia’s economy is showcasing an increasing amount of commercial talents, and has emerged as a strong regional power.
-The third largest economy in Latin America, Colombia’s GDP reached US$330.2 billion in 2018.
-Its economic versatility has drawn investors and entrepreneurs to its shores in droves, and many are now looking to engage in international trade with Colombia.
+Colombia’s economy is showcasing an increasing amount of commercial talents, and has emerged as a strong regional power and the third largest economy in Latin America.
+Its economic versatility has drawn investors and entrepreneurs to its shores in droves.
+For those looking to bring goods or services to the country, an import license in Colombia will be necessary to keep things above board.

-Designed and intended for those investing in Colombia, getting an import license allows a parent company to establish a business and trade its products in the country.
-Engage with Colombia by importing new and innovative products, and experience enduring commercial success.
+Designed and intended for those investing in the country, getting an import license in Colombia allows a parent company to establish a business and trade its products in the country.
+This may involve setting up a local branch of your established operation, or you may prefer to incorporate a company in Colombia.

 Import License in Colombia – Why conduct foreign trade operations in Colombia?